giantswarm/swarm-wercker/README.md

-# swarm-wercker
+# Swacker
-A minimal example of continuous integration using Wercker and Giant Swarm.
+Swacker is a minimal example illustrating continuous integration using Wercker's continuous integration service and Giant Swarm's container hosting service.